 VCOM offers an opportunity for students to “make a difference” during their four years of medical education.

 In addition to education, VCOM faculty and students provide preventive health programs to medically underserved populations in Appalachia and International developing countries.
-In Southwest Virginia, Spartanburg, and Alabama VCOM provides medical care in free clinics, community health clinics, prevention programs, and mini-medical schools to rural high schools.
-Our international outreach program has been successful in establishing three sustainable, year-round clinical programs in Honduras, El Salvador and the Dominican Republic.
+VCOM provides medical care in free clinics, community health clinics, prevention programs, and mini-medical schools to rural high schools in the communities surrounding our campuses.
+Our international outreach program has been successful in establishing three sustainable, year-round clinical programs in Honduras, and the Dominican Republic.
 Collectively, these clinics and programs provide care to hundreds of patients who would otherwise be without access to care.

-VCOM has many award winning programs.
+VCOM has many award-winning programs.
 The VCOM Appalachian Outreach Program has won the President’s National Honor Service Award with Distinction.
 The college’s International programs have won many poster awards during national and international academic meetings.
 Recently, VCOM was ranked 5th in the country for graduates entering primary care.
-VCOM and its administration have received the National Minority Access Award for the last five years for programs that welcome minority students and the number of minority students who enter the college.
+VCOM and its administration have received the National Minority Access Award for the last nine years for programs that welcome minority students and the number of minority students who enter the college.
+VCOM was recognized by Insight into Diversity's HEED award for commitment to diversity.
 In addition, the college has received several awards for contributions to rural health.
 The VCOM annual report has received several international awards and was exhibited not only nationally but internationally highlighting the College’s contributions.

-In national rankings, VCOM consistently ranks in the 10th lowest in tuition of all private medical schools and was fifth lowest among colleges across the country.
+In national rankings, VCOM consistently ranks in the lowest in tuition of all private medical schools.
 VCOM believes working to keep tuition low will allow graduates the opportunity to serve in rural and medically underserved areas.
 The college’s medical students from each campus win awards yearly for the many outreach activities of their student organizations, often winning national chapter of the year.
-The VCOM sports medicine program and fellowship is one of the best in the country, providing care for the Virginia Tech Hokies and the Auburn Tigers, the Radford University Highlanders, the U.S. Olympic Ski Team and the Greenbrier Classic PGA tournament.
+The VCOM sports medicine program and fellowship is one of the best in the country, providing care for the Virginia Tech Hokies and the Auburn Tigers, the Radford University Highlanders, the U.S. Olympic Ski Team, and the ULM Warhawks.
 The greatest accomplishment of all is that these awards do not come from participating in a competition for an award but for being recognized for the good work our students and faculty do every day.

 All VCOM campuses are fully accredited by the Commission on Osteopathic College Accreditation (COCA), the only U.S. Department of Education recognized accrediting body for osteopathic colleges.